 - Joint arrangements qualifying as joint operations will be recognised based on the proportion of assets, liabilities, revenue and expenses controlled by the Group.
-A joint operation may be conducted under a separate vehicle or not. - Joint arrangements that are qualified as joint ventures will be accounted for using the equity method, because the parties have rights to the net assets of the arrangement.
+A joint operation may be conducted under a separate vehicle or not;

+- Joint arrangements that are qualified as joint ventures will be accounted for using the equity method as the parties have rights to the net assets of the arrangement.

-The Group is currently analysing its jointly controlled entities in light of IFRS 11, Joint arrangements so as to determine if they shall be classified as joint operations or joint ventures.
-Entities over which the Group exercises joint control consolidated until now according to the proportionate consolidation method and which should be classified as joint ventures according to the new rules should mainly concern Transport sector.
+The Group analysed its jointly controlled entities in light of IFRS 11, so as to determine if they shall be classified as joint operations or joint ventures.

+Entities over which the Group exercises joint control, currently consolidated until now in accordance with the proportionate consolidation method and expected to be classified as joint ventures under IFRS 11 mainly relate to Transport Sector.

-The Group is assessing the impact of applying this new standard.
+The Group has assessed the impact of applying this new standard.
 However, as the contribution of the jointly controlled entities to the Group's main financial indicators is currently not material, the impact on the consolidated financial statements is not expected to be significant.